 \section{Introduction}

-With a large number of labeled data, deep learning techniques have shown superior performance and made breakthrough on various computer vision and nature language process tasks.
-However, collecting such much data may be impractical or diffcult on some applications such as drug screening \cite{Altae-TranRPP16} and cold-start recommendation \cite{VartakTMBL17}.
-Inspired by the fast learning abaility of humans, i.e., humans can quickly learn a new concept or task from only very few examples, few-shot learning (FSL) has been proposed to equip deep models with fast learning abaility and has gained wide attention.
-FSL aims to learn transferable knowledge from data-ubuntant base classes and then leverages it to assist novel class classification with few examples \cite{WangYKN20}.
+With a large number of labeled data, deep learning techniques have shown superior performance and made breakthrough on various tasks.
+However, collecting such much data may be impractical or very difficult on some applications such as drug screening \cite{Altae-TranRPP16} and cold-start recommendation \cite{VartakTMBL17}.
+Inspired by the fast learning abaility of humans, \emph{i.e.}, humans can quickly learn a new concept or task from only very few examples, few-shot learning (FSL) has been proposed and has gained wide attention.
+It aims to learn transferable knowledge from data-ubundant base classes and then assist novel class prediction with few labeled examples \cite{WangYKN20}.